sagar0dutta/AudioNet/README.md

 # AudioNet
+AudioNet Library
-HashNet Library  This is the code release for "HashNet: Deep Learning to Hash by Continuation" (ICCV 2017)
+This is the code release for "AudioNet: Supervised Deep Hashing for Retrieval of Similar Audio Events" The code has been implemented using Pytorch.